EGI-Federation/documentation/content/en/users/tutorials/htc-job-submission/_index.md

 Different possibilities are available to access an UI:

-- Having access to an UI provided by/for your community
+- Having access to an UI provided by/for your community, please get in touch with them about this.
-- Deploying a UI
+- Deploying a UI, as documented below.

 ### Deploying an UI